Yamini-S/ADS/README.md

-# This repository containe machine learning projects.
+# This repository contains machine learning projects.
 The analysis is done on real datasets.